Ordinary Days: Productions

 The Off-Broadway Revival of Ordinary Days opened at the Clurman Theatre in Theatre Row in the fall of 2018.
 The show was directed by Jonathan Silverstein, with musical direction by John Bell.
 It was produced by Keen Company (Jonathan Silverstein, Artistic Director; Ashley DiGiorgi, Managing Producer).
 This production included new orchestrations created for Keen by Tony winner Bruce Coughlin (The Light in the Piazza).
 The show starred Whitney Bashor as Claire, Marc delaCruz as Jason, Sarah Lynn Marion as Deb, and Kyle Sherman as Warren.
 Scenic design was by Steven Kemp, costume design by Jennifer Paar, lighting design by Anshuman Bhatia, and sound design by Alex Hawthorn.
 The show was nominated for "Best Revival of a Musical" in the 85th Annual Drama League Awards, and the cast received positive reviews from publications including The New York Times, Times Square Chronicle, New York Theatre Guide, and The Gay City News.

 London-based company Curious Tales Theatre staged an amateur revival of Ordinary Days at The Bread and Roses Theatre for 5–16 March 2019.
 Under the direction of Phoebe Rhodes and musical direction of Adam Parrish, the performance featured live painting by artists and performers Max Panks (Jason) and Kathryn Kitchener (Claire).
 The paintings (set at opposite ends of the stage), came together during "I'll Be Here" and became the focal point of the painting in "Beautiful".

 The Irish premiere took place in the Smock Alley Theatre, Dublin, in September 2019.
 It was produced by Niall Gallagher and the Rising Theatre Company, directed by Andrea Basquille, and musically directed by David Wray.

 Hamilton Theatre Project of Hamilton, Ontario, performed Ordinary Days to a sold-out audience at the Staircase Theatre on January 29, 2020.
 Directed by Luke Brown and with musical direction by Kate Boose, Ordinary Days was performed by a local quartet of performers that included Vicktoria Adam, Jeff Giles, Amber Mills, and Nick Settimi.

 A professional production of Ordinary Days produced by Pickle Stage Productions was planned to tour the UK in February and March 2021, but the production transitioned to a filmed performance that will be streamed online from March 31 to April 6, 2021.

-In 2022, a professional production of Ordinary Days was performed in Lisbon, Portugal and this was the first time the show was performed in the country.
-Produced by Stagedoor Produções, the show was on for six performances only between the 12th and the 15th of May at Auditório Park IS.
-The show was directed by João A. Guimarães and the musical direction was by Manuel Oliveira.